CarlosLannister/Commander-Lambda/README.md

 ## This is my attempt at a solution for the google foo.bar challenge Commander Lambda.
-It has passed 8/10 tests, Test 1 and Test 7 fail right now.
+It has passed 9/10 tests, Test 1 fails right now.

 ## The directions are as follows: